Chrislee187/CaveGenerator/readme.md

 The following images show the gradual build up and refinement of the cave as more functionality is added to the generator.

+Please note that this images have been generated as I go along and therefore have ended up using different seeds and settings in each example image.

 # Basic floorplan generation
 Basic floor plan generation from random number samples and some simple smoothing.
 Drawn using gizmos for testing rather than a Mesh or Gameobjects (mesh coming next).